wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/bezier-curve.md

 ![Figure 1: Newell's original drawing of the teapot.](/images/bezier/newelldrawing.png?)

 In 1975, computer researcher Martin Newell needed a new 3D model.
-Very few models were available to the computer graphics community, and creating them was also far from easy.
+Very few models were available to the computer graphics community, and creating them took a lot of work.
 Most models had to get their points entered in the computer program by hand or with a graphics tablet ("a computer input device that allows hand-drawn images and graphics to be input.
-It may be used to trace an image from a piece of paper laid on the surface.
+For example, it may be used to trace an image from a piece of paper laid on the surface.
 Capturing data in this way is called digitizing").
 The story goes that Newell drew a teapot he had at home and digitized these drawings to create the model we know today as the Utah Teapot (figure 1).
 The teapot is now usually available in rendering or modeling programs along with other geometric primitives, such as spheres, cubes, tori, etc. The walking teapot toys given by Pixar at SIGGRAPH since 2003, in tribute to Newell's work and his iconic teapot, have even become a cult phenomenon (figure 2).

 ![Figure 2: Pixar's RenderMan walking teapot.
 A tribute to Newell's work and iconic teapot.](/images/bezier/pixarteapot.png?)

 One of the interesting properties of the teapot created by Newell is that the mathematical model used to define the surface of the object is very compact.
 The teapot contains 32 patches, each represented by 16 points (the original data set contains 28 patches).
 You might wonder: "how is it possible to create a complex and smooth shape such as the teapot with such few points?".
 The main idea of the technique is that these 16 points do not define the vertices of polygons as with the polygon mesh we have studied in the previous section.
-They represent the control points of something like a grid or lattice that influence the shape of an underlying smooth surface.
-These points are magnets that push or pull the underlying surface.
-The surface itself doesn't exist as such.
-To visualize it, we need to compute it by combining these 16 controls point weighted by some coefficients.
+Instead, they represent the control points of something like a grid or lattice that influence the shape of an underlying smooth surface.
+These points are like magnets that push or pull the underlying surface.
+Of course, the surface itself doesn't exist as such.
+To visualize it, we need to calculate it; we do so by combining these 16 control points weighted by some coefficients.
 Because the creation of the surface is based on equations, it falls under the category of **parametric surfaces**.
 The model used by Newell for the teapot (as many other types of parametric surface exist) is called a **Bézier surface** (or Bézier curve for curves).
 Pierre Bézier first described it in 1962.
 The principle of this technique is easier to understand with curves than surfaces.
 Its application to 3D surfaces, though, is straightforward.

 ## Bézier Curve